bomeejung/newco-tips/from-0-to-1/new-york-llc.md

 Purpose: any lawful.
 ```

-After they run the ads, they will send you **a confirmation thing** that you then have to send into the Dept. of State.
+After they run the ads, they will send you **a confirmation thing** that you then have to send into the Dept. of State within 120 days.